 IEEE Sensors Council Outstanding Chapter Award

 This annual award, constituted in 2017, is given to a chapter based on activity.
 The prize is $1000 USD and a certificate that the Chapter may use at their discretion to promote their activities related to the IEEE Sensors Council mission.
 All IEEE Sensors Council Chapters are eligible for this nomination 24 months after their formation.
-To apply for this award, complete the Nomination Form by May 15 of each year.

 IEEE Sensors Council Outstanding Chapter Award Winners

-- 2021 – IEEE Bangalore Section Chapter
+IEEE Bangalore Section Chapter

-- 2020 – IEEE New South Wales Section Chapter
+New South Wales (NSW) Section Chapter

-- 2019 – IEEE Sensors Council France Section Chapter
+IEEE Sensors Council France Section Chapter

-- 2018 – IEEE Gujarat Section Chapter
+IEEE Gujarat Section Sensors Council Chapter

-- 2017 – IEEE Santa Clara Valley Section Chapter
+IEEE Santa Clara Valley Section Chapter

 How to Create a New IEEE Sensors Council Chapter